vincentbernat/ip_vs_mh/README.md

+⚠️ This is not a drop-in replacement for `ip_vs_mh` as it appears in Linux 4.18.
+See below.

 # Consistent source hashing scheduler for Linux IPVS

 This module is a backport of `ip_vs_mh` which will be integrated in